 All surgery results in some swelling and bruising but should start to settle after a couple of weeks.

-For the first two weeks it is recommended that you sleep on your back or side.
+For the first two weeks it is recommended that you sleep on your back.
 Do not smoke for at least two weeks after surgery as it impairs wound healing.

 Dr Dona will advise you when you can return to normal activities and work, however, avoid heavy upper body activities and sports for at least four weeks after surgery.